TSS #048: Face Your Fears To Get What You WantDec 03, 2022

 Will anyone care about the content I produce?

 Here's a post from me on LinkedIn from October 9th, 2018.
-I got three reactions.
-No clue what I was doing.
+I got three reactions, two from people I worked with at the time:

 You have to keep in mind that building online is hard and takes time.
 Consistency and patience are your best friends.